robertopauletto/tvmaze_wrapper/README.md

 Python interface to the TV Maze API

-This interface always returns JSON objects except for some convenience methods , which returns some info about shows and episodes, such as:
+This interface always returns JSON objects except for some convenience methods , which return some info about shows and episodes, such as:

 - Show Name
 - Number of seasons